-On top of avoiding overused buzzwords on the resume like "creative," "innovative," "visionary," "team player," "motivated," "highly skilled," "hard worker," "passionate," and "driven"—that are really blank statements that don't demonstrate anything—you want to also avoid certain phrases on your resume at all costs.
+On top of avoiding overused buzzwords on your resume like "creative," "innovative," "visionary," "team player," "motivated," "highly skilled," "hard worker," "passionate," and "driven"—that are really blank statements that don't demonstrate anything—you want to also avoid certain phrases on your resume at all costs.

-A more effective phrase to use is "Accomplishments" to describe your work experience.
+A more effective phrase to use is "accomplishments" to describe your work experience.
 You want to inform the employer of what you did on the job and prove that what you did produced valuable results.
 You always need to quantify your accomplishments on your resume.
 The first step in quantifying your accomplishments on your resume is getting rid of the phrase "job duties."

-4."References Available Upon Request"
+"References Available Upon Request"

 Today's job seekers need a well-polished resume to compete.
 Avoiding overused buzzwords and phrases that say nothing or that may imply something negative will help keep you in the running.